David-L-R/David-L-R/README.md

 ## 🔨 What

 I am the head of the web domain [@Masterschool](https://www.masterschool.com/).
 We are building the biggest success-based school for a variety of technical domains.
-I am a senior developer with over a decade of teaching experience and years of experience running schools and managing hundreds of teacher.

 I am responsible for curating the content of all web development courses, basic and advanced, training mentors and instructors and creating teaching guidelines, and mentoring hundreds of students in the intensive process of becoming full-stack web developers.